 - 1.1 The Fair Access Panel will meet every three weeks.
 The agenda will be constructed to allow the most efficient use of time for all concerned, for example:

-- Part 1 Requests for Additional Support
+- Part 1 requests for Additional Support

 - Part 2 Hard to Place Protocol

+- Part 3 in-year placements

 - 1.2 The panel will consist of:

-A Headteacher representative from each cluster, with delegated authority to make decisions on behalf of all of the cluster.
+A representative from each school or group of schools; schools which work together either in Academy Trusts, or informal arrangements might send one representative.
+The representative will normally be a Headteacher, or a member of the senior leadership team, with delegated authority to make decisions on behalf of the school or all of the schools in the group.
 This will enable all decisions to be made at the meeting with the agreement on behalf of the receiving school.